 Buying life insurance for parents over 70

 As parents move into their 70’s, this can be a time when retirement has put parents on a fixed income.
 Life expectancies are getting longer so it is crucial for retirees to make their retirement dollars last.
-That is where a child may need to step in and consider buying life insurance for parents over 70.
+That is where a child may need to step in and consider buying final expense insurance for parents over 70.
 As mentioned earlier, the advantage of getting a life insurance policy for parents in place at an earlier age is that monthly premiums are based on age and health.

-For parents in their 70s as they enter the stage of life where they are uninsured, if you can get your life insurance for parents started as soon as possible, you will get the lowest rate offered.
+For parents in their 70s as they enter the stage of life where they are uninsured, if you can get your life insurance policy for parents started as soon as possible, you will get the lowest rate offered.
 The monthly premiums for whole life insurance never increase and the policies are never cancelled as long as payments are being made.
-Buying final expense insurance for parents over 70 is the most common age group.
+Buying senior insurance for parents over 70 is the most common age group.